-Bicycles can bring families and friends together, building life long relationships, memories and enjoying the company of those closest to us.
-This was the case for me, when I was introduced to the wonderful world of bikes in 1982 when my parents gave me my first bike, a white and red 12" BMX that I learnt to ride in the living room of our home.
-We lived in Bendigo and the local BMX track just up the road from our house.
+Bicycles have the ability to bring people together, building life long relationships, memories and enjoying the company of those closest to us.
+I was introduced to the world of BMX in 1982 when my parents gave me my first bike, a white and red 12" BMX that I learnt to ride in the living room of our home.
+I grew up in Bendigo with the local BMX track just up the road from our house.
 My Dad would take my older sister and I there to ride on weekends and we also rode our bikes everywhere around our neighbourhood and the surrounding bushland.

-In 1988 at my parents signed me up for my first race where I finished third, my sister had her first race at the next meeting and we were both hooked.
+In 1988 at my parents signed me up for my BMX first race where I finished third, my sister had her first race at the next meeting and we were both hooked.
 Our parents brought us proper race bikes after a few races, I had a Kuwahara and my sister got a brand new Mongoose Mini Californian.
-Soon we were travelling to race meetings all over the state and my Dad who would ride with us at practice also started to race in the 30-39 year cruiser class.
-After a couple of years Dad stopped racing and both my parents became involved in the running of our local club.
-Throughout the 1990's my Dad was president of the club multiple times and head of the track committee.
-He was also worked as a gate start official at local and open meetings, while my Mum would organise and run the canteen at the club days and local open races.
+Soon we were travelling to race meetings all over the state and by the early 1990's, all over the country.

 Twenty years later and my life still revolves around bikes.
-Now riding is simply for the pure enjoyment of it, where it can take you and the people you can share that experience with.
-That’s why we're here, we want to help you enjoy that experience and be able to share it with those closest to you.
+Now riding is simply for the enjoyment of it, where it can take you and the people you can share that experience with.

 District Cycle Store Owner